hwayne/learntla-v2/docs/beginner/concurrency.rst

 As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.

-In practice, local variables aren't often used, as they can't be placed in `define` blocks.
+In practice, local variables aren't often used, as they can't be placed in `definition` blocks.
 This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables for "bookkeeping" variables, like loop iterations and TK.

 .. todo:: better example of bookkeeping variable